Yellow Fever & Hurricanes

-Colonel F.S.
-Strout (?-1878)-manager of the Ocean Springs Hotel and a Northerner.
-Died August 18, 1878.
+Colonel Fredrick H. Strout (1840-1878)-manager of the Ocean Springs Hotel and a native of Androscoggin County, Maine, died August 18, 1878.
 Buried in the Ocean Springs Hotel Cemetery.

 Alice Huntington (1860-1878)-daughter of James and Matilda T. Huntington of Cleveland, Ohio.
 She died on September 2, 1878.
 Miss Huntington was a member of the Methodist Sunday School and one of the brightest pupils in the bible class.
 She was probably buried at the Ocean Springs Hotel Cemetery.

 Miss Matthewson (d.
 1878)-no information probably died September 2, 1878.

 Mary Helen O'Keefe (1863-1878)-daughter of Edward O'Keefe (1815-1874) and Mary Tracy (1832-1895).
 She died on September 5, 1878.
 Miss O'Keefe is probably buried at the Evergreen Cemetery.

 Mrs. R.A.
 Thomas (1815-1878)-wife of B. Thomas.
 She may not have been a victim of the fever, but did die on September 7, 1878.
 No further information.